 Simultaneously, because of some tragic circumstances regarding their biological mother, my "new kids" began living with us for a majority of the year.
 They were four and six at the time, and we became a full time family.
 They relied on me for all of their mommy needs and I naturally took on that role.

-Unfortunately, being "mom" to these two wonderful children, did not change my underlying frustration that I could not get pregnant and have a child of "my own".
+Unfortunately, being "mom" to these two wonderful children, did not change my underlying sadness and frustration that I could not get pregnant and have a child of "my own".
 Someone who called ME mom.

 Instead of a celebration, Mother's Day became a painful reminder of what I did not have.